Tiger beetle

-Tiger beetles are a family of beetles, Cicindelidae, known for their aggressive predatory habits and running speed.
+Tiger beetles or the Cicindelidae are a family of beetles known for their aggressive predatory habits and running speed.
 The fastest known species of tiger beetle, Rivacindela hudsoni, can run at a speed of 9 km/h, or about 125 body lengths per second.
 As of 2005, about 2,600 species and subspecies were known, with the richest diversity in the Oriental (Indo-Malayan) region, followed by the Neotropics.
-While historically treated as a subfamily of ground beetles (Carabidae) under the name Cicindelinae, several studies since 2020 indicated that they should be treated as a family, the Cicindelidae, which are a sister group to Carabidae within the Adephaga.
+While historically treated as a subfamily of ground beetles (Carabidae) under the name Cicindelinae, several studies since 2020 indicated that they should be treated as a family, the Cicindelidae, a sister group to Carabidae, within the Adephaga.

 Description

-Tiger beetles often have large bulging eyes, long, slender legs and large curved mandibles.
-All are predatory, both as adults and as larvae.
-The genus Cicindela has a cosmopolitan distribution.
-Other well-known genera include Tetracha, Omus, Amblycheila and Manticora.
+Well-known genera include Cicindela, Tetracha, Omus, Amblycheila and Manticora.
+Cicindela has a cosmopolitan distribution.

+Many tiger beetles have large bulging eyes, long slender legs and large curved mandibles.
+Both Cicindela and Tetracha are often brightly colored, while the other genera mentioned are usually uniform black in color.
+Tiger beetles in the genus Manticora, which live primarily in the dry regions of southern Africa, are the largest in size.

 While members of the genus Cicindela are usually diurnal and may be out on the hottest days, Tetracha, Omus, Amblycheila and Manticora are all nocturnal.
-Both Cicindela and Tetracha are often brightly colored, while the other genera mentioned are usually uniform black in color.
-Tiger beetles in the genus Manticora are the largest in size of the subfamily.
-These live primarily in the dry regions of southern Africa.
+All tiger beetles are predatory, both as adults and as larvae.
+They prey on nearly anything they can catch, including other beetles, hoppers, ants and caterpillars.

+The larvae of tiger beetles live in cylindrical burrows as much as a meter deep.
+The grubs have a large head with a pair of formidable mandibles.
+They have six simple eyes (stemmata) on each side of the head.
+Two pairs are much larger than the others, and seem to be used for range estimation.
+The largest have about 5000 retinal cells.
+There is a prominent hump on the top of their fifth abdominal segment with two pairs of reverse pointing hooks to anchor them in their burrow with their head filling the entrance and flush with the surface.